Molson Ice Plans Cold Beach Party

 Concert-goers will actually spend only six to eight hours in Tuktoyaktuk.
 The village has only two hotels.

-Partygoers will spend the rest of the four-day weekend 100 miles south in Inuvik which has more hotel rooms.
+Partygoers will spend nights during the four-day weekend 100 miles south in Inuvik which has more hotel rooms.
 Molson will ferry them by air.

 ``We’ll be good hosts and hopefully they will go back and say how nice a trip they had,″ Dillon said.